Toucaan/toucaan.docs/blog/2023-02-28-orientation-switch-media-query/index.md

 # The Two Axes of [Intrinsic Design.](../../docs/core-concepts/intrinsic)

 From the usage and the knowledge of fact that there are only two possible orientations in which a webpage could be rendered, we can split the art and science of web designing along the two axes of orientation.
+This topic is discussed at length in the next chapter [A CSS Router](./a-css-router).

 This will be our first level of querying (the framework architecture) to avoid using the anti-pattern of hardcoded width-based breakpoints to switch layouts.
 Let's wire up the basic idea of orientation querying: